RN CHPN, HNB-BC, C-IAYT, E-RYT500, NASM-CPT

 I LOVE GRIT.

 I became a nurse to get on the inside of the conversation happening in medicine.
 My favorite quote from Sri Swami Aurobindo goes, “In order to see, you have to stop being in the middle of the picture.”
 I also believe sometimes you have to be right in the middle of it.
 Nursing allows me to look at the picture from the inside.
 Nurses have grit, and I love grit.
 I live with grit under my nails, you just can’t see it under my dark nail polish.
-Being a nurse in orthopaedics and primary care is an honor and a badge I wear proudly.
-I am honored to work with two very different dream teams - one at what I think is the best orthopaedic hospital in the US, and the other at the most deeply committed community health center on the planet.
+Being a nurse in hospice and orthopaedics is an honor and a badge I wear proudly.
+I am honored to work with two very different dream teams - one at what I think is the best orthopaedic hospital in the US, and the other at the most deeply committed hospice team on the planet.
 The people at these organizations inspire me every day to stay elbow deep in the muck of creating positive change in the world.

 I GO TO THE OCEAN TO PRAY.